Phillweston/EE_Vocabulary/README.md

 - **README.md**: This file, provides an overview and guide to the repository.
 - **script-to-generate-markdown-table.bat**: A Windows batch script to convert certain text inputs into a Markdown table format, demonstrating the utility for managing vocabulary lists.
+- **script-to-generate-markdown-table.sh**: A Unix shell script to convert certain text inputs into a Markdown table format, demonstrating the utility for managing vocabulary lists on Unix based systems like Linux and Mac.

 ## Usage